sam-meshach-d/Prediction-of-Diabetes/README.md

 Execute the Jupyter Notebook or Python script to perform the experiments:

-Run Impl.ipynb in Jupyter Notebook.
+Run Implementation.ipynb in Jupyter Notebook.
-Alternatively, run diabetes_prediction.py using Python.
+Alternatively, run Implementation.py using Python.

 ## Results and Evaluation
 The performances of both Decision Tree and Support Vector Machine algorithms are evaluated on various measures such as Precision, Accuracy, F-Measure, and Recall.
 Accuracy is measured over correctly and incorrectly classified instances.
 The results are presented and analyzed in the Jupyter Notebook and the Python script.